DataDog/integrations-extras/foundationdb/README.md

   that location, and set this property if it is located elsewhere.

 To check more than one FoundationDB cluster, add an extra item to the `instances` list.
-In this sitaution, at least one of the instances must specify a `cluster_file` property.
+In this situation, at least one of the instances must specify a `cluster_file` property.

 If the cluster is [configured to use TLS][1], further properties should